-For more than thirty years Christian Legal Society (CLS) has been vitally concerned with advancing the biblical reconciliation of conflict out-of-court through prayer, confession, forgiveness, training in person peacemaking, and the use of pre-mediation counseling, mediation and arbitration as a recommended means of solving many legal disputes.
+For more than forty years Christian Legal Society (CLS) has been vitally concerned with advancing the biblical reconciliation of conflict out-of-court through prayer, confession, forgiveness, training in person peacemaking, and the use of pre-mediation counseling, mediation and arbitration as a recommended means of solving many legal disputes.
 During this same period, CLS has also acknowledged and sought to practically respond to Jesus commands to help the poor and the needy with their legal problems.
 These two efforts, now organized as CLS' Legal Aid Ministries, promise to be an ever-growing part of CLS' national efforts in the next ten years.
 We set forth below a brief history of this ministry and our calling, in friendship and cooperation with others, to do far more in the future than has been done thus far.

-The story of CLS involvement in organized Christian legal aid and Christian conciliation really starts in the late 1970s and early 1980s when a number of programs began to develop in each of these ministries.
+The story of Christian Legal Society's involvement in organized Christian legal aid and Christian conciliation began in the late 1970s and early 1980s when a number of programs began to develop in each of these ministries.
 Before that time, many Christian lawyers had been involved in applying biblical principles of conciliation and of ministry to the poor in their private law practices.
 The first known organized effort to develop a Christian conciliation service seems to have started in the late 1970s when Fred Cassidy organized a panel of volunteer Christian lawyers and laymen in Los Angeles to begin to conciliate disputes between and among Christians and Christian organizations.
-On the legal aid front, the Cabrini-Green Legal Aid Clinic headed by Chuck Hogren seems to have been the first formally organized Christian legal aid effort serving a particular area1, involving the use of full-time lawyers and volunteers in meeting both the legal and spiritual needs of the poor.
+On the legal aid front, the Cabrini-Green Legal Aid Clinic headed by Chuck Hogren seems to have been the first formally organized Christian legal aid effort serving a particular area, involving the use of full-time lawyers and volunteers in meeting both the legal and spiritual needs of the poor.

 The early 1980s witnessed the gathering of volunteer lawyers and laymen led by Laurie Eck in Albuquerque, New Mexico known as the Christian Conciliation Service.
 Stunned by research which showed that a large number of persons who claimed to be Christians in New Mexico were involved in litigation and often with other Christians, the program was organized with several full-time staff members.
 It recruited and trained many Christian lawyers, pastors, law students and laymen throughout the area to follow the principles of biblical dispute resolution.